Preheat the oven to 425°F. In a small bowl, combine the kosher salt, paprika, thyme, oregano, onion powder, garlic powder, and cayenne.

 The reason we finish the dish in the oven is to make sure the inside of the fish is fully cooked without charring the outside too much.
 As an alternative, you can remove the skillet from the heat, tightly cover it with foil (or a tight-fitting lid), and allow the fish to finish cooking in the skillet's residual heat for about 5 minutes.
 It should reach an internal temperature of 145°F.

 You can keep the leftovers in an airtight container in the fridge for up to four days.
-I don't like reheated salmon - it tastes fishy - so I crumble them cold over a salad the next day for lunch or use them in this Cobb salad instead of chicken.
+I don't like reheated salmon - it tastes fishy - so I serve them cold over a salad.